dopeboy/dopeboy.github.io/_posts/2015-2-27-consulting.md

 Consulting (especially under fixed contract) changes this around.
 The one and only goal I have is to minimize the time it takes for me to deliver a working product to specification.
 The quicker I deliver, the more money I get rewarded.
 Time is literally money.
 This has pushed me to optimize my tool chain and processes so that my analysis->execute->test->deploy cycles are as tight as possible. *I realize that there are such things as bonuses under the salaried practice.
 I would argue getting frequent "micro-bonuses" as opposed to one big yearly bonus still has an impact on how differently time is valued under each practice.*

 I want to be clear that I don't think one practice is better than another.
 But it is interesting to experience both.

-### Human problems

-Nearly all of my clients are non-technical.
-I don't know if this happened by coincidence but I love it because I get to put my business analyst hat on and solve *human* problems rather than *machine* problems. *Not to knock those who solve the latter.
-I've done it and still do.*

-First, I sit down with them and identify their values and priorities.
-Then come requirements.
-More often than not, they don't know what they want which is OK.
-We discuss, debate, and draw to figure that out.
-Distilling "what I want" statements into hard technical requirements comes next and I've noticed, oddly enough, clients enjoy this part of the phase the most.
-I'm not sure why but I think it has to do with bringing in harsh clarity to something that was vague a couple minutes ago.
-I get a lot of "that's exactly what I mean" moments here.
-There are therapeutic elements at play here.

-The entire process of taking something that was not-known to desired-but-vague to technically-defined to finally-implemented is the closest thing there is to the [circle of life](http://en.wikipedia.org/wiki/Circle_of_Life) in this field.

 ### Friendships